garrandall/popular-music-data/tracks/wop-j--dash.md

   start_date: '2013-09-28'
 ---

 Uh-oh

 J.Dash...

 Uh-oh

 I made a little bit of money (I made a little bit of money) I paid my bills (I paid my bills)
 I paid this cover (I paid this cover)
-I wont stand still (I wont stand still)
+I won't stand still (I won't stand still)
 Let me see you
 Wop
 Now let me see you
 Wop

 Wop If you let me get lost, if you don't